 The time of formation of the Cadwallader shear and the Fergusson Overthrust is still uncertain but they appear to be of approximately the same age.
-The Fergusson Overthrust is known to be later than the quartz diorite intrusions.
-On the basis of fragmentary but corroborative evidence these two structures appear to be not later and probably earlier than the vein-fault fracture pattern of the Cadwallader Gold Belt.
-Some evidence of this is the offsetting of the Cadwallader shear zone by the northerly striking faults of the Bralorne mine, the offsetting of the Cadwallader shear zone by footwall branches of the Pioneer Main vein and the presence of quartz veins in the Fergusson Overthrust.
-The presently available evidence points to a pre-fracturepattern age for the Cadwallader shear and a possibly later but still pre-quartz age for the Fergusson Overthrust.
+The Fergusson Overthrust is known to be later than the quartz diorite intrusions on the basis of Cairnes' mapping (24; fig. 2).
+On the basis of other fragmentary but corroborative evidence these two structures appear to be not later and probably carlier than the vein-fault fracture pattern of the Cadwallader Gold Belt.
+Some evidence of this is the offsetting of the Cadwallader shear zone by the northerly striking faults of the Bralorne mine, the offsetting of the Cadwallader shear zone by footwall branches of the Pioncer Main vein and the presence of quartz veins in the Fergusson Overthrust (24; fig. 2).
+The presently available evidence points to a pre-fracture-pattern age for the Cadwallader shear and a possibly later but still pre-quartz age for the Fergusson Overthrust.